WyseDX/MAS557-FinalProject/README.md

 Please install the following packages to run the python codes: jax, jaxopt, matplotlib, numpy, time, pickle, os, random, itertools

+For instance, to run this code on Google Colab, jaxopt needs to be installed using:
+!pip install —quiet git+https://github.com/google/jaxopt.git

 PINN Model: "1D_Poi_Cont.py"
 --------------------------------------------------